jschuhmann47/jschuhmann47/README.md

 - I'm a Software Engineering student at Universidad Tecnológica Nacional :argentina:
 - I use C/C++ and Python mostly.
 - Currently learning Java.
-- I want to learn as much as I can!
+- I want to learn a lot 💪